sunil676/LibraryPickMideaFile/README.md

 ```

 Step 2.
-Your java bean must like that.
+Your java must like that.
 You donot need to give permission.
 Library already provide permission.
 ```java
 package com.sunil.samplegallery;